NicoJuicy/LearnML/time_series/time_series_decomposition.md

 A given time series is thought to consist of three systematic components: level, trend, and seasonality plus one non-systematic component called _noise_.

 - Level: The average value in the series.

 - Trend: The increasing or decreasing value in the series.

 - Seasonality: The repeating short-term cycle in the series.

 - Noise: The random variation in the series.

+- Cyclic Patterns: A cyclic pattern is a repetitive pattern of the data that does not occur in a fixed period of time.
+These is usually a repetitive patterns that continuously repeats more than a year or longer.

+- Signal: Signal is the real pattern, the repeatable process/pattern in data.

 Time series analysis is concerned with using methods such as decomposition of a time series into its systematic components in order to understand the underlying causes or the _why_ behind the time series dataset which is usually not helpful for prediction.